microsandbox/rxtui/DOCS.md

 }
 ```

+<div align='center'>• • •</div>

 ## The node!
 Macro

-The `node!` macro provides a declarative syntax for building UI trees, inspired by modern UI frameworks like SwiftUI and Jetpack Compose.
+The `node!` macro is how you actually build your UI.
+It gives you a clean, declarative syntax that lives inside your component's `view` method.
+Instead of imperatively creating and configuring widgets, you describe what the UI should look like:

-### Basic Syntax
+#### Basic Syntax

 ```rust
 node! {